thisdot/starter.dev/starters/express-apollo-prisma/README.md

 - `npm run format` - Formats code for the entire project.
 - `npm prisma:format` - Updates your database using migrations during development and creates the database if it does not exist.
 - `npm prisma:migrate:reset` - Deletes and recreates the database, or performs a 'soft reset' by removing all data, tables, indexes, and other artifacts.
-- `npm prisma:migrate:dev` - updates your database using migrations during development and creates the database if it does not exist.
+- `npm prisma:migrate:dev` - Updates your database using migrations during development and creates the database if it does not exist.
 - `npm run prisma:generate` - Generates the API schema types into the `src/interfaces/schema.ts` file
 - `npm run prisma:deploy` - Applies all pending migrations, and creates the database if it does not exist.
 Primarily used in non-development environments.
+- `npm run prisma:studio` - Starts a GUI that allows for easy exploration and manipulation of data.

 ### Database and Redis